asainsbury/Ansible_EX407/00/README.md

 vagrant up
 ```

+I might include the STDOUT produced by the above commands, but for now lets just hope you managed to get it working!
 Just check connectivity between your laptop and the nodes, by establishing a new SSH session to all.
 Then in a separate terminal window you can carry on with the rest of the repo.